 From Kigali, take a minibus to the border town of Rusumo (RFr1500, three hours), Once across the border, jump on any form of public transport – often a pick-up – to Ngara.
 From Ngara, catch a bus (US$10, 12 hours) to Mwanza.
 The road to Mwanza is mostly good but has some rough sections.
 Hitching is sometimes possible along this way, as plenty of aid vehicles use the road.

 The main border crossing is located between Kigali and Kabale, via Katuna (Rwanda) and Katuna (Uganda).
-Those travelling direct between Kigali and Kampala can travel with Jaguar Executive Coaches (086 14838), which has a VIP bus (RFr7000) and a standard service (RFr5000), both departing at 5:45am, 6:15am and 9am from Kigali's Nyabugogo Bus Station and taking nine hours.
+Those travelling directly between Kigali and Kampala can travel by Jaguar Executive Coaches (086 14838), which has a VIP bus (RFr7000) and a standard service (RFr5000), both departing at 5:45 am, 6:15 am and 9 am from Kigali’s Nyabugogo Bus Station and taking nine hours.
 Between Kigali and Kabale there are lots of minibuses, but a change of vehicle at the border is involved.
 There are regular minibuses from Kigali to Katuna (RFr1500, 1½ hours).

 In addition to the indigenous language of Kinyarwanda, French and English are official languages.
 French is widely spoken throughout the country.
-In the capital and other tourist centers, many people speak English.
+In the capital and other tourist centres, many people speak English.